cpichard/usdtweak/README.md

 # usdtweak

-usdtweak is a free and open source Pixar's USD editor, still in early development, but it can already be used for small and simple tasks like cleaning asset coming from blender, creating new layers or even inspecting existing usd files.
+usdtweak is a free and open source editor for Pixar's [USD](https://graphics.pixar.com/usd/release/index.html#) format.
+The project is still in early stage, but usdtweak can already be used for small and simple tasks like cleaning assets, creating and editing layers or inspecting and fixing existing usd stages.

-This project is fully C++/OpenGL and relies on [ImGUI](https://github.com/ocornut/imgui) for the UI.
+This project is written in C++ and relies on [ImGUI](https://github.com/ocornut/imgui) for the UI and [GLFW](https://github.com/glfw/glfw) for the windowing system.

 ## Sneak peek